 Complete Validation and Tuition Payment

-- At the beginning of the semester, students can continue to add and drop classes before their schedule is finalized.
-To do this, you must complete a drop/add slip, acquire any necessary signatures, and submit it to the Office of Student Records.
+- At the beginning of the semester, CampusPortal is closed, but students can continue to add and drop classes before their schedule is finalized.
+To do this, you must complete an add/drop slip, acquire any necessary signatures, and submit it to the Office of Student Records.

 Stay on Track